Confused.com: Advertising

-On 1 June 2013 a campaign launched featuring a robot named Brian, depicted as being on a mission to help people to "save pounds".
+On 1 June 2013, a campaign launched featuring a robot named Brian, depicted as being on a mission to help people to "save pounds".
 On 24 December 2014, an advert was launched where scrap dealers kidnap Brian.
 Instead of melting him down straight away, they leave him hanging through the night on a magnet.
 However, his robot friends at headquarters receive his distress call and go to help him.
 A couple of weeks later the succeeding advert shows the same five co-robots, known as the Herberts (Chief Herbert, Miss Herbert, Stunt Herbert, Clever Herbert and Baby Herbert), go to help Brian.
-They stop the incinerator at the last moment, saving Brian and continuing the 'Brian' advertising campaigns after they repair him.
-In 2015, an advert was launched featuring Brian and the Herberts dancing to "Jump on It!" promoting the then brand new Brian toy available by buying insurance through Confused.com.
+They stop the incinerator at the last moment, saving Brian and continuing the 'Brian' advertising campaigns after they repair him in March 2015.
+In August 2015, an advert was launched featuring Brian and the Herberts dancing to "Jump on It!" promoting the then brand new Brian toy available by buying insurance through Confused.com.
 In early 2016, two more toys were launched, Miss Herbert and Stunt Herbert, with a corresponding campaign showing both characters competing with each other to promote their respective toys.

 On 1 August 2016, the adverts featuring the Robots were scrapped in favour of a new advertisement featuring James Corden.

-On 17 August 2018, following a run of 6 adverts, James Corden was replaced in favour of a new direction and new frontman Timothy Murphy.
+On 17 August 2018, following a run of five adverts, James Corden was replaced in favour of a new direction and new frontman Timothy Murphy.
 The advert features Murphy driving a car through a busy mass of confusing messaging and advertising before ending with Murphy driving down a clear road.
 This advert and all subsequent adverts featured Link Wray's Rumble.

-The ads parody the songs like Y.M.C.A. (song) by Village People and Chain Reaction (Diana Ross song) by Diana Ross.
+The ads parody the songs like "Y.M.C.A." by Village People and "Chained Reaction" by Diana Ross.

 Sponsorship

-Confused.com has sponsored programmes on ITV such as Who Wants to Be a Millionaire? (including the drama series Quiz, due to its association with Millionaire), Ninja Warrior UK, Sunday Night at the Palladium, Celebrity Squares, Catchphrase and Emmerdale, and The Simpsons on Sky Showcase.
+Confused.com has sponsored programmes on ITV such as Who Wants to Be a Millionaire? (including the drama series Quiz, due to its association with Millionaire), Ninja Warrior UK, Sunday Night at the Palladium, Celebrity Squares, Catchphrase and Emmerdale, and The Simpsons on Sky Showcase (formerly Sky One & Sky 1).
 It also previously sponsored the ITV National Weather.
 In 2019, along with Land Rover, they were a sponsor of ITV's coverage of the 2019 Rugby World Cup.